How Fan Campaigns Have Saved (and Almost Saved) Cancelled Shows

 Brooklyn Nine-Nine — Saved by NBC

 Fox cancelled Brooklyn Nine-Nine after five seasons on May 10, 2018.
 Within hours, #RenewNineNine was trending.
 The cast posted emotional farewells.
 Then — just 30 hours after the cancellation — NBC announced it had picked up the series.
-The speed of the save was unprecedented.
-The show ran for three more seasons and concluded properly.
+The speed of the save was unprecedented and remains one of the fastest network reversals in television history.
+According to Variety, NBC's decision was driven by the show's strong syndication value and the network's need for a comedy anchor.
+The show ran for three more seasons on NBC and concluded properly with an eighth season.

 Manifest — Saved by Netflix